dbushell/docker-wordpress-scripts/README.md

 npx dws down
 ```

-Stop and remove all containers for the project leaving no trace in Docker.
-The database and WordPress content directories will persist in the project repository.
-Unless they are deleted the `init` command can restore the project.
+Stop and remove all containers and volumes for the project leaving no trace in Docker.
+The WordPress content directories will persist in the project repository.

 ### `eject`